+- 4.1.
+The QG-RWG has no authority to incur debts or secure loans on behalf of the party. - 4.2.
+The QG-RWG will only expend funds provided by the party where this is an accordance with a budget that has been ratified by State Council. - 4.3.
+The QG-RWG Convenor will be responsible for approving expenditure in the budget, although any member may request funding for activities. - 4.4.
+The QG-RWG Convenor is responsible for acquittal in coordination with the State Treasurer.

 - 5.1.
-The QG-RWG has no authority to incur debts or secure loans on behalf of the party. - 5.2.
-The QG-RWG will only expend funds provided by the party where this is an accordance with a budget that has been ratified by State Council. - 5.3.
-The QG-RWG Convenor will be responsible for approving expenditure in the budget, although any member may request funding for activities.

-5.4.
-The QG-RWG Convenor is responsible for acquittal in coordination with the State Treasurer.
+The QG-RWG will primarily meet online officially using a google group and socially using a secret Facebook group to allow statewide participation, and occasionally in person via phone link up or by any other appropriate method available. - 5.2.
+Where possible, meetings will be facilitated by a trained and experienced facilitator. - 5.3.
+The QG-RWG will develop agreed procedures for the conduct of meetings, and act in accordance with Queensland Greens meeting procedures. - 5.4.
+All members of the group must be given a previously agreed time to review draft documents submitted in the name of the group before they are submitted, and be given the opportunity to recommend changes to them. - 5.5.
+The group's office-bearers should be given, where necessary, statewide access to the Greens' membership database to facilitate membership checks and the resignation of lapsed members. - 5.6.
+The QG-RWG shall require a guorum of 10% of their membership or 5, whichever is the greater.

 - 6.1.
-The QG-RWG will primarily meet online officially using a google group and socially using a secret Facebook group to allow statewide participation, and occasionally in person via phone link up or by any other appropriate method available. - 6.2.
-Where possible, meetings will be facilitated by a trained and experienced facilitator. - 6.3.
-The QG-RWG will develop agreed procedures for the conduct of meetings, and act in accordance with Queensland Greens meeting procedures. - 6.4.
-All members of the group must be given a previously agreed time to review draft documents submitted in the name of the group before they are submitted, and be given the opportunity to recommend changes to them. - 6.5.
-The group's office-bearers should be given, where necessary, statewide access to the Greens' membership database to facilitate membership checks and the resignation of lapsed members.

-- 7.1.
-The QG-RWG is established as ongoing with the expectation that it be reformed as a Member Action Group should State Council establish the structure for this in the future. - 7.2.
-In the event that the QG-RWG fails to meet its minimum meeting requirement for the twelve-month period between state councils, and/or fails to present a report to state council, then it will be deemed to have dissolved. - 7.3.
+The QG-RWG is established as ongoing with the expectation that it be reformed as a Member Action Group should State Council establish the structure for this in the future. - 6.2.
+In the event that the QG-RWG fails to meet a minimum of four times for the twelve-month period leading up to the final state council in a calendar year, or fails to present a report to state council, a QG-RWG dissolution item will be put on the next State Council agenda. - 6.3.
 The QG-RWG will elect a convenor for the group at least every twelve months.

-- 8.1.
-The QG-RWG will provide a brief written report of activity to each state council meeting. - 8.2.
-The report to state council must detail as a minimum: - 8.2.1.
-The size of current membership; - 8.2.2.
-Details of meeting activity; - 8.2.3.
-Progress towards goals of Working Group as defined in the terms of reference; - 8.2.4.
+7.1.
+The QG-RWG will provide a brief written report of activity to each state council meeting.

+- 7.2.
+The report to state council must detail as a minimum:

+- 7.2.1.
+The size of current membership;

+- 7.2.2.
+Details of meeting activity;

+- 7.2.3.
+Progress towards goals of Working Group as defined in the terms of reference;

+- 7.2.4.
 Budget report